 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Teaching and learning assessment

-Assessment is 100% by course work (no sessional examinations); a mixture of methods including practical reports, problem analysis, projects, literature reviews and essays, class tests, group work and a research project.
+Assessment is 100% by course work with no sessional examinations.
+There is a mixture of methods including practical reports, problem analysis, projects, literature reviews and essays, class tests, group work and a research project.

 Students are able to use the University's extensive online resources of electronic journals, books and databases.